Urinary Tract Infection (UTI) Vaccine and Treatment

 RECCE® 327 (R327) is an investigational synthetic anti-infective developed for treating serious and potentially life-threatening infections due to Gram-positive and Gram-negative bacteria, including the full suite of ESKAPE pathogens, even in their superbug forms.

-Locus Biosciences is developing LBP-EC01, a CRISPR-enhanced bacteriophage therapy for treating UTI and other infections caused by the pathogen E. coli, in various clinical trials.
-It is a bacteriophage cocktail engineered with a CRISPR-Cas3 construct targeting the E. coli genome and is not a broad-spectrum antibacterial that kills a wide variety of bacterial species.
+Locus Biosciences is developing LBP-EC01, a CRISPR-enhanced bacteriophage therapy for treating UTIs and other infections caused by the pathogen E. coli, in various clinical trials.
+It is a bacteriophage cocktail engineered with a CRISPR-Cas3 construct targeting the E. coli gene.
+It is not a broad-spectrum antibacterial that kills various bacterial species.
 The precision medicine product works through a unique dual mechanism of action utilizing both the natural lytic activity of the bacteriophage and the DNA-targeting activity of CRISPR-Cas3.

 UTI Vaccine Appointment Requests

-In August 2024, UTI vaccine appointment requests can be submitted at this PVax link.
+In October 2024, UTI vaccine appointment requests can be submitted at this Vax-Befor-Travel link.